Eugene R. Fidell

 Eugene Roy Fidell (born March 31, 1945) is an American lawyer specializing in military law.
 He is currently the Florence Rogatz Visiting Lecturer in Law at Yale Law School.

 Family

 Fidell has been married to Pulitzer Prize-winning reporter Linda Greenhouse since January 1, 1981.
 Together they have one daughter, filmmaker Hannah Margalit Fidell (born October 7, 1985).

 Current practice

-Fidell is a former partner with Feldesman Tucker Leifer Fidell LLP, a law firm in Washington, DC.
+Fidell is a former partner with Feldesman Tucker Leifer Fidell LLP, a law firm in Washington, D.C.
 He joined the firm in 1984, and now is listed as "of counsel."

 Guantanamo

 Fidell has been a critic of the Bush Presidency's policy on captives taken in the "war on terror".